rust-lang/libc/ci/README.md

           poweroff

    1. Exit the post install shell: `exit`
-   1. Back in in the installer choose Reboot
+   1. Back in the installer choose Reboot
    1. If all went well the machine should reboot and show a login prompt.
 If you switch to the serial console by choosing View > serial0 in the qemu menu, you should be logged in as root.